Welcome to Somerton, a town steeped in history with an exciting future.

 The ancient “Royal Town of Wessex”, with its attractive main square and market cross, Somerton is a delightful place to live – large enough to have ample facilities, but small enough to feel you belong.

 Somerton has excellent transport links, it is within easy reach of the mainline train station at Castle Cary, the A303 and M5, it is less than an hour to Bristol Airport and regular bus routes lead to Taunton, Wells, Yeovil, Bristol and Bath.
+Click here to download a full overview of Somerton.

 Built on level ground providing easy pedestrian access, the town has some fine architecture and was used as a filming location for 1980s BBCs series ‘The Monocled Mutineer’.
 Somerton is surrounded by stunning countryside, leading to the nearby County Town of Taunton as well as Wells, Sherborne, Yeovil and Bruton, home of the acclaimed Hauser & Wirth gallery.
 History lovers can explore nearby treasures such as Lytes Cary Manor, the Priest’s House in Muchelney, and Tintinhull Garden in Yeovil; whilst gardeners will enjoy its close proximity to the Chelsea Flower Show Gold medal-winning Kelways garden centre, located just a few miles away in Langport, Hestercombe House near Taunton and an abundance of National Trust properties in the area.